ramananeesh/ramananeesh.github.io/_pages/about.md

   limit: 3 # leave blank to include all the blog posts
 ---

 Hi!
-I am a PhD student at Boston University adivsed by [Prof. Manos Athanassoulis](https://cs-people.bu.edu/mathan/).
+I am a PhD candidate at Boston University adivsed by [Prof. Manos Athanassoulis](https://cs-people.bu.edu/mathan/).
 My research focuses on Database systems, particularly indexing and access methods.
 Recently, I have been working on instance-optimized indexes that harness inherent data order or sortedness to improve performance.

-Before joining Boston University, I attended Purdue University Fort Wayne for my bachelors degree.
+Before joining Boston University, I attended [Purdue University Fort Wayne](https://www.pfw.edu/etcs/computer-science) for my bachelors degree.

 **I am currently on the job market, looking for full-time opportunities in the industry.**